What are abortion funds?

 Abortion funds are groups of people who help women pay for their abortions.

 Nearly all abortion funds are grassroots organizations that work directly with women and families who face obstacles to abortion.
 Funds help women to pay for an abortion and for travel to a clinic or for an overnight stay in a motel near a clinic.
 Some funds provide a place to stay in their own homes for women who have to travel a great distance.
-Many funds also help women to pay for contraception and the morning after pill.
+Many funds also help women to pay for contraception, including emergency contraception.

 Abortion funds are often women’s only allies as they try to raise money to pay for an abortion.